-TKE HQ provides suggestions, and even a link to a working budget at TKE. org/Budget.
+TKE HQ provides suggestions, and even a link to a working budget on tke.org.
 One of the most important pieces of effective budgeting is accountability.
 Ensure that you not only create one, but you also need to review it regularly and make proper adjustments throughout the year in order to hit your expected outcomes.